 2 See, e.g., In re: Diet Drugs (Phentermine, Fenfluramine, Dexfenfluramine) Products Liab.
 Litig., 1999 WL 782560 at 2 (E.D.
 Pa.
 Sept.
-27, 1999) (MDL No. 1203) (noting that the court had earlier appointed a Special Master to oversee discovery matters and "facilitate the timely remand of individual civil actions to their respective transferor courts;" the court later broadened the Special Master's duties to include oversight and administration of the settlement trust funds); In re: Bridgestone/Firestone Inc., ATX, ATX II, and Wilderness Tires Products Liab.
+27, 1999) (MDL No. 1203) (noting that the court had earlier appointed a Special Master to oversee discovery matters and "facilitate the timely remand of individual civil actions to their respective transferor courts;" the court later broadened the Court-Appointed Neutral's duties to include oversight and administration of the settlement trust funds); In re: Bridgestone/Firestone Inc., ATX, ATX II, and Wilderness Tires Products Liab.
 Litig., Order at 3-5, docket no. 14 (MDL No. 1373) (S.D.
 Ind.
 Nov.
-1, 2000) (available at www.insd.uscourts.gov/Firestone) (appointing a Special Master to assist the court with all phases of the litigation, from "formulating a governance structure of [the] MDL" in its earliest stage to assisting with "attorneys fees" issues and "settlement negotiations" during the latter stages of the litigation); In re: Baycol Products Liab.
+1, 2000) (available at www.insd.uscourts.gov/Firestone) (appointing a Neutral to assist the court with all phases of the litigation, from "formulating a governance structure of [the] MDL" in its earliest stage to assisting with "attorneys fees" issues and "settlement negotiations" during the latter stages of the litigation); In re: Baycol Products Liab.
 Litig., 2004 WL 32156072 (D. Minn.
 Mar.
-25, 2002) (MDL No. 1431) (appointing a Special Master early in the case and assigning him all available "rights, powers, and duties provided in Rule 53;" the court has since appointed two additional masters to assist the first Special Master); In re: Propulsid Products Liab.
+25, 2002) (MDL No. 1431) (appointing a Neutral early in the case and assigning all available "rights, powers, and duties provided in Rule 53;" the court has since appointed two additional neutrals to assist the first Neutral); In re: Propulsid Products Liab.
 Litig, 2004 WL 1541922 (E.D.
 La.
-June 25, 2004) (MDL No. 1355) (appointing a Special cases such as this is common.
+June 25, 2004) (MDL No. 1355) (appointing a Special Master and setting out a variety of duties).

+Appointed Neutral in cases such as this is common.
 The 2003 amendments to Rule 53 specifically recognize the pretrial, trial, and post-trial functions of masters in contemporary litigation.
-Thus, the Court agrees with the parties that appointment of a Special Master to assist the Court in both effectively and expeditiously resolving their disputes.
+Thus, the Court agrees with the parties that appointment of a Neutral to assist the Court in both effectively and expeditiously resolving their disputes.